regan008/8500-Worksheets/README.md

-# History 8510: Digital Methods for History II
+# History 8500: Digital Methods for History I
 ## Clemson University

-This repository contains the worksheet assignments for History 8510: Digital Methods II at Clemson University.
+This repository contains the worksheet assignments for History 8500: Digital Methods I at Clemson University.